deployEMDS/technical-documentation/tests/participant_onboarding/evaluation/proof_of_identity/test_1_2_2_1/result_fiware.md

 #### Measured results
-The criteria used to measure the results was the one specified by the Data Product Publication ISO25010 Quality file regarding Security.
+The criteria used to measure the results was the one specified by the Data Product Publication ISO25010 Quality file regarding Security as detailed at  [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-).

 | **Criterion**          | **Description**                                                                                          | **Score (0-4)** | **Explanation** |